How to Be More Consistent in Golf: 12 Actionable Tips & Drills to Unlock Consistency

 After analyzing your setup, they will help you correct any weaknesses in your composition to eradicate the issue from your swing.

-2. Consistent Grip Setup
+2. Consistent Grip on the Club Each Time

 Many amateurs do not utilize a consistent grip and change the strength of it (weak/strong/neutral), leading to an erratic swing plane, club path, and shot shape.

-Be aware of the weaker grip, which promotes an open clubface at impact.
-The open clubface can exacerbate a slice but help mitigate hooks.
+This can exacerbate a slice but help mitigate hooks.
 A strong grip can prompt players to swing over the top and attack along a steep angle with a closed clubface.

 3. Master Clubface Alignment